WordPress/WordPress-Documentation-Style-Guide/docs/2-general-guidelines/3-accessibility.md

   - Don't refer a person with a disability as a disabled person (such as referring a *visually impaired person* as *blind* or *handicapped*).
   - Use approved terminology for people with specific disabilities; such as *Person with limited mobility* (rather than a person who is *crippled*).
 For more information, see [Writing inclusive documentation](https://make.wordpress.org/docs/style-guide/general-guidelines/inclusivity/).
 - Maintain a uniform structure for your document.
 Emphasize important points both stylistically and visually.
+- Use a screen reader to test your documentation.
+To test a screen reader, see [List of screen readers](https://wikipedia.org/wiki/List_of_screen_readers).
 - Consider multi-platform accessibility for all types of devices and operating systems.
 - Document all types of input devices such as voice and gesture based devices, controllers, mice, and keyboards.
 Avoid conventional verbs like *click*, *type*, and *touch/swipe* for interaction.
 Use inclusive verbs like *input*, *select*, etc.
 - Don't use ableist language.
 Be inclusive and unbiased while writing about accessibility and disability.